-First-principles density-functional theory (DFT+U) calculations were performed using the Vienna ab initio simulation package (VASP) within the projected-augmented wave (PAW) framework (47, 48).
+First-principles density-functional theory (DFT+U) calculations were performed using the Vienna ab initio simulation package (VASP) within the projected-augmented wave (PAW) framework (45, 46).
 We considered nine, eleven, and six valence electrons in the PAW pseudopotential of Co, Nb, and S, respectively.
-We used the PBEsol exchange-correlation functional for solids (49) along with the rotationally invariant DFT+U method introduced by Liechtenstein et al. (50) to treat the on-site Coulomb correlation effects of the Co

-3d electrons at the mean field level.
+We used the PBEsol exchange-correlation functional for solids (47) along with the rotationally invariant DFT+U method introduced by Liechtenstein et al. (48) to treat the on-site Coulomb correlation effects of the Co 3d electrons at the mean field level.
 U = 5 eV and J = 1 eV parameters were considered for Co 3d states in our DFT+U calculations.
 These values of the (U, J) parameters correctly predict the ground state magnetic configuration of $Co{1/3}NbS_2$ (43).
 We did not observe any substantial change in the electronic properties on tuning U in the 3-6 eV range.
-A nonmagnetic configuration was considered in the reported results; however, ferromagnetic and antiferromagnetic orderings yielded similar metallic features with a complex Fermi surface in Co1/3NbS2.
-A $\Gamma$ -centered k mesh of size $12 \times 12 \times 6$ was used to sample the reciprocal space, and 650 eV was used as the kinetic energy cutoff of the plane wave basis set.
-The structures were optimized until the residual Hellmann-Feynman forces on each atom were less than 10-4 eV/Å, and 10-8 eV was defined as the convergence criterion for the electronic self-consistent calculations.
-Both chiral $Co{1/3}NbS_2$ structures belong to space group P6322 (SG#182) with the DFT+U optimized lattice parameters a = b = 5.692 Å and c = 11.531Å, which are in good agreement with the previously reported experimental data (43).
+A nonmagnetic configuration was considered in the reported results; however, ferromagnetic and antiferromagnetic orderings yielded similar metallic features with a complex Fermi surface in Co{1/3}NbS2.
+A Γ -centered k mesh of size $12 \times 12 \times 6$ was used to sample the reciprocal space, and 650 eV was used as the kinetic energy cutoff of the plane wave basis set.
+The structures were optimized until the residual Hellmann-Fevnman forces on each atom were less than 10^{-4} eV/Å, and 10^{-8} eV was defined as the convergence criterion for the electronic self-consistent calculations.
+Both chiral Co{1/3}NbS2 structures belong to space group P6322 (SG#182) with the DFT+U optimized lattice parameters a = b = 5.692 Å and c = 11.531Å, which are in good agreement with the previously reported experimental data (43).
 We refer to the AB structure with Co inner coordinates (1/3, 2/3, 1/4) and (2/3, 1/3, 3/4) as the Chiral +, and the inverted BA structure with Co inner coordinates (2/3, 1/3, 1/4) and (1/3, 1/4)2/3, 3/4) as the Chiral - structure.
 SOC was considered in all DFT+U calculations.
-The PyProcar package (51) was used for the post-processing of electronic structure data.
-The WannierBerri package (52) was employed to compute the Berry curvature, Berry curvature dipole, ohmic conductivity, and MTE tensors using the real space tight-binding Hamiltonian generated using Wannier90 (53).
-The $K{zz}^{orb}$ , $K{zz}^{spin}$ , and Berry curvature dipole tensors were computed using a dense k-grid of size 203 x 203 x 87 with a broadening width of 100 K. Tests indicate that the results are converged to within $\sim 2\%$ with respect to the k-point sampling.
-We further utilized a recursive adaptive k-mesh refinement scheme to achieve faster convergence of Berry-curvature-related properties.
+The PyProcar package (49) was used for the post-processing of electronic structure data.
+The WannierBerri package (50) was employed to compute the Berry curvature, Berry curvature dipole, ohmic conductivity, and MTE tensors using the real space tight-binding Hamiltonian generated using Wannier90 (51).
+Convergence of the Berry curvature dipole was achieved at a dense k-grid of size 203 x 203 x 87 with a broadening width of 100 K. We further utilized a recursive adaptive k-mesh refinement scheme to achieve faster convergence of Berry-curvature-related properties.
 A relaxation time of $\tau = 10^{-12}$ s was adopted.